AdminForIinRange/spite/README.md

 # Crypto Landing Page (Spite Project)

-This project is a fun experiment built with Next.js 14, Chakra UI, Framer Motion, emotion, and Animate.css.
-It provided an opportunity to explore and play around with new frameworks within the Next.js ecosystem.
-Additionally, it facilitated learning about various UI compatibility concepts integrated into Next.js.
+This was a fun project built with Next.js 14, Chakra UI, Framer Motion, emotion and Animate.css.
+I thoroughly enjoyed exploring new frameworks, expanding my skills and knowledge in the process.
+This project allowed me to learn about several UI compatibility concepts that are built in Next.js, I was also allowed to work with Vercel and deploy my application with amazing build and deploy option configured with GitHub.

 ### Links